yummygoods/poopReport/README.md

 - view reports for all of that user's dogs, ordered by most recent
 - logout

+## TODO

+*TIDY UP ALL*
+edit comments as needed
+delete commented out junk code refactor actual code eventually double-check for semantic html add alt tags to images change ids to classes where appropriate, go slowly and double-check css double-check for correct use of h1-h6

+*MISC LOOKS STUFF*
+try out different fonts
+change emojis to images? i don't like the emoji versions that some browsers use

+*HEADER + FOOTER*
+try thymeleaf for header and footer templates add 'stop gif play' option ? add footer content/nav

+*ABOUT PAGE*
+add project details
+add screenshots, etc

 ## roadmap
 - add dog's photo
 - additional users on the same account